cgrymala/extended-super-admins/readme.txt

 This plugin creates a new capability called "manage_esa_options".
 If you do not want a user to be able to modify the settings for this plugin, simply revoke that capability from any users that belong to the modified role(s).

 == Screenshots ==
 1. The admin area for this plugin.
-In this shot, a single role has been defined.
+In this shot, a single role has been defined, and both boxes have been collapsed.
+2. The way the admin area looks while adding a new role.
-2. The way the admin area looks while modifying an existing role.
+3. The way the admin area looks while modifying an existing role.
 In this shot, an example of the Codex information is being displayed.

 == Changelog ==
+= 0.6a =
+* The JavaScript for this plugin has been optimized quite a bit
+* The admin options page now utilizes the standard WordPress meta box interface rather than using a custom interface (thanks to [RavanH](http://profiles.wordpress.org/users/RavanH/) for the suggestion)
+* Updated the way the Codex dialogs are displayed on-screen

+= 0.5a =
+* Fixed bugs that caused roles not to be deleted properly if they had been added without all criteria specified

 = 0.4a =
 * Plugin now retrieves information about each capability (where available) from the WordPress Codex
 * In addition to John James Jacoby's [WP Multi Network](http://wordpress.org/extend/plugins/wp-multi-network/) plugin, this plugin should now be compatible with David Dean's [Networks for WordPress](http://wordpress.org/extend/plugins/networks-for-wordpress/) plugin.